mattdean1/contentful-text-search/README.md

 ##### Default transformations:

--   Contentful entry title is always mapped to a field called 'title' (unless there is a field named 'title')
+-   Contentful entry title is always mapped to a field called 'title' (unless there is a field named 'title').
+Don't use long text fields / fields with markdown as the title.
 -   Long text fields have their formatting stripped in case they are markdown.([https://github.com/etler/marked-plaintext](https://github.com/etler/marked-plaintext))